bulentbozdag/nervos-testnet/README.md

-Gitcoin: 1) Create A Godwoken Account On The EVM Layer 2 Testnet
+:point_right: Gitcoin: 1) Create A Godwoken Account On The EVM Layer 2 Testnet

 ![Account](account.jpg)